407-857-0889 info@ambroseair.com

 Orlando AC Power Failure

 In Florida, it’s pretty common that we get thunderstorms, and what comes along with that is vicious lightning.
 Not only can you lose power to your entire home, but it’s possible that you’ll lose power to your AC unit for longer than the time your entire house is out.
 What might be the cause exactly?
-What can you do to fix the issue without having to call an experienced air conditioning contractor?
+What can you do to fix the issue without having to call an experienced air conditioning repair contractor?
 There are a few things you can look out for in order to make sure your unit comes back on smoothly.

 Turn off AC at Thermostat